Create an ERC-20 Token

 Understanding the Smart Contract

-The rest of the video is to explain each part of the smart contract so you can understand each part we built.
+The rest of the video explains each part of the smart contract so you can understand each part we built.

 Here are some of the reasons why we chose to write the contract in Vyper: